unimarketofficial/unimarket/README.md

 # Unimarket
-A marketplace for community-driven exchange of goods The link to the deployed app is [here](https://unimarket.herokuapp.com/).
+A marketplace for community-driven exchange of goods

 ## Instructions for Starting Development
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).